Step 2: Publishing Tank State Output via JointState Topics¶

 jointState.effort.resize(n);

-In this code, the number of joints of the robot is obtained, and the size of the array of each member of JointState is allocated for the number of joints.
-Since the number of joints of the robot does not change during the control, this process is done only once during initialization.
-Such a process is implemented in the initialize function.
-The number of joints of the Tank robot used in this sample is 2 axes: turret yaw axis and barrel pitch axis.
+This code gets the robot’s joint count and allocates array sizes for each JointState member accordingly.
+Since the robot’s joint count doesn’t change during control, this process runs only once during initialization.
+Such processes belong in the initialize function.
+The Tank model used in this sample has 2 joints: turret yaw axis and barrel pitch axis.

 Next, configure the settings for inputting the robot’s state to the simple controller.
-This is handled by the following code, which is also implemented in the initialize function.
+This is handled by the following code in the initialize function:

 for(int i=0; i < n; ++i) {